LGBTQ rights in the United States: Cases

 In May 2015, six Michigan transgender people filed Love v.
 Johnson in the United States District Court for the Eastern District of Michigan, challenging the state's policy requiring the information on a person's driver's license match the information on their birth certificate.
 This policy requires transgender people to change the information on their birth certificates in order to change their driver's licenses, which at the time of filing was not possible in Tennessee, Nebraska and Ohio, where three of the plaintiffs were born, and requires a court order in South Carolina, where a fourth was born.
 The remaining two residents were born in Michigan, and would be required to undergo surgery to change their birth certificates.
 The plaintiffs in the case are represented by the American Civil Liberties Union.

 In November 2015, Judge Nancy Edmunds denied the State of Michigan's motion to dismiss the case.

 Passports

 The U.S. State Department determines what identifying biographical information is placed on passports.
 On June 10, 2010, the policy on gender changes was amended to allow permanent gender marker changes to be made with the statement of a physician that "the applicant has had appropriate clinical treatment for gender transition to the new gender.";.
 The previous policy required a statement from a surgeon that gender reassignment surgery was completed.
 From April 11, 2022 to January 21, 2025, American passports gave the sex/gender options of male, female and X by self determination.

-Since January 2025, trans and non-binary people have been prevented from altering their gender markers on passports.
+Since January 2025, trans and non-binary people have been prevented from altering their gender markers on passports, despite a court ruling to the contrary.